See what drives us forward from our team to our values.

 How much is a typical car allowance?

 The annual mBurse Car Allowance Survey found that most companies (68%) paid employees between $500 and $700 per month to defray vehicle costs incurred as part of their jobs.
 The average was around $600.
-This monthly stipend is meant to cover such costs as gas, maintenance, insurance, depreciation, and more.
+This monthly stipend covers gas, maintenance, insurance, depreciation, and more costs.
 (See also "What Does a Car Allowance Cover?")

 For many organizations, this is a relatively small cost, given the importance of the work these mobile employees use their vehicles to accomplish: sales calls, service calls, client visits, deliveries, etc. Even when adjusted to match inflation, car allowances amount to a fraction of an operations budget.

-But the hidden costs of a typical car allowance can add up in ways that reduce the true value of the stipend.
+However, the hidden costs of a typical car allowance can add up and reduce the vehicle stipend's actual value.
 Most organizations, however, leave their allowance amount unreviewed and unchanged for years, and the additional costs remain hidden and unaddressed.

-What do they do when gas prices suddenly spike (like in 2022), or insurance premiums rise 20% (as they did in 2023)?
+What do they do when gas prices suddenly spike (like in 2022) or insurance premiums rise 20% (as they did in 2023)?
 These are the visible costs.
-The hidden costs are greater.
+The hidden costs are more significant.

 The hidden costs of a typical car allowance

-The true cost of a car allowance falls under two categories: taxes and undesirable employee behavior.
+The actual cost of a car allowance falls under two categories: taxes and undesirable employee behavior.
 An improperly calibrated vehicle reimbursement creates liabilities in both areas.
 Let's explore.

-The true cost of a taxable car allowance
+The actual cost of a taxable car allowance

 Most standard car allowances are considered taxable income by the IRS.
-Unless the company pursues an accounting procedure that proves business use of every dollar paid to employees to offset vehicle costs, the car allowance is considered a non-accountable plan and subject to both federal and state taxes.
+Unless the company pursues an accounting procedure proving business use of every dollar paid to employees to offset vehicle costs, the car allowance is considered a non-accountable plan and subject to federal and state taxes.
 (Find out how to make your car allowance accountable.)

-When you add up federal income taxes, FICA, and state income taxes, a car allowance can be reduced by as much as 40%.
+When you add federal income taxes, FICA, and state income taxes, a car allowance can be reduced by as much as 40%.
 A $600 monthly payment suddenly is worth only $360.
-Unless an employee drives a minimal amount each month, it is unlikely that $360 will cover the business portion of his or her vehicle expenses.
+Unless an employee drives a minimal amount each month, it is unlikely that $360 will cover the business portion of their vehicle expenses.

 Remember also that the employer must pay its portion of FICA for each employee.
-So not only do the taxes cost the employee, they also cost the company.
+So, not only do the taxes cost the employee, but they also cost the company.

 When workers realize they are not receiving an equitable vehicle allowance or reimbursement, they often take steps to minimize their losses.
-And these steps typically carry additional costs for the company.
+These steps typically carry additional costs for the company.

 How car allowances create costly employee behavior

-Employees who receive a taxable auto allowance often take steps to maximize their benefits to the detriment of the company.
+Employees who receive a taxable auto allowance often take steps to maximize their benefits to the company's detriment.
 They may forgo face-to-face meetings and replace them with phone calls, webinars, and other sales tactics that aren’t as effective as in-person meetings.
 This reduced effort with clients costs the company over time.

-Similarly, morale can dip when employees do not feel that they are treated fairly.
+Similarly, morale can dip when employees do not feel treated reasonably.
 Because they each receive the same monthly car allowance, regardless of how many miles they drive or whether they work in a more expensive region, some employees may be under-reimbursed while others are over-reimbursed.

 When a car allowance is perceived as insufficient or unfair, the following costly consequences can ensue: